chrisbennett-Bene/AdminThemeTweaker/README.md

 Even with the addition of the ability to set margins between inputs, automatic floating of inputfields provides greater precision than the default UiKit CSS, with accuracy down to 5% for column widths and including all common "thirds" options.

 ## Overview of Features
-Apart from the range of customisations built in to Admin Theme Tweaker, there are also a range of UI tweaks that have been incorporated.
-These are too numerous to outline in detail and I have forgotten some of them along the way because initially I was developing it for myself so didn't really keep track.
-Some of them include:
+Apart from the range of customisation options built in to Admin Theme Tweaker, there are also a range of UI/UX tweaks that have been incorporated.
+Some of these include:

 - **[Enhanced dropdowns for selected items](#enhanced-dropdowns-for-selected-items-to-make-use-of-horizontal-space)**
 - **[Smart switching colorpicker/swatches](#smart-switching-swatches-and-colorpicker-for-easy-and-flexible-color-changes)**